Precision training with an anatomical skeleton

 - The goal is to become familiar with the mobility of the limbs of a human being (beyond the influence of muscles, tendons, etc.)

-- We can also work with our eyes closed (or blindfolded, read Advanced training: gradually learn to fight in the dark) to gain good spatial intelligence in relation to the human anatomy
+- We can also work with our eyes closed (or blindfolded, read Advanced training: gradually learn to fight in the dark) to gain good spatial intelligence (read The most important skill in combat) in relation to the human anatomy

-- The exercise can also be performed with the dummy sitting on the ground or with bended knees (eg. to work on the levers to the lower limbs) but we need to pay even more attention
+- The exercise can also be performed with the dummy lying on the ground or, always hanging, with bended knees (eg. to work on the levers to the lower limbs) but we need to pay even more attention

 - We should use a plastic relatively low-cost skeleton (there are also very expensive versions with part of the body muscles but they not worth the expense)